Electric Magnetic Field Generation | White Paper

 Three Meter Equivalent (TME) field

-With the RadiField the determination and definition of the required field level is easier than ever before.
-A newly defined parameter, the Three Meter Equivalent or TME allows easy recalculation of field strengths at different distances with respect to the value at 3 meter.
-The formula for recalculating fields at different distances is:
+The RadiField makes it easier than ever before to determine and define the required field level.
+A new parameter called the Three Meter Equivalent (TME) allows for simple recalculation of field strengths at different distances relative to the value at 3 meters.
+The formula used to recalculate fields at different distances is:

 3 * TME / d